Sydney Olympic Park: The under-the-radar suburb well worth buying and living in

 “The main reason we moved here was for the Easter Show, but also the green space to be able to walk around and go for a bike ride.”

-Sydney Olympic Park has five parks to visit, with the largest being 40-hectare Bicentennial Park.
+Sydney Olympic Park has five parks to visit, with Bicentennial Park being the largest one, with 40 hectares of green space.

-This closeness to nature has attracted many young families to the area, says agent Melinda Seeto of Seeto Real Estate.
+This closeness to nature has attracted many young families into the area, says local agent Melinda Seeto of Seeto Real Estate.

 “We see a wide array of buyers, be it the young professionals or those looking to expand the family or look after the elderly,” she says.

-“Sydney Olympic Park used to be very quiet because there were not many apartments, but now, with more people coming in, we see more restaurants, more cafes, more events, and, of course, more concerts.
+“Sydney Olympic Park used to be very quiet because there were not many apartments, but now, with more people coming into Sydney Olympic Park, we see more restaurants, more cafes, more events, and, of course, more concerts.

 “Geographically, it is in the epicentre of Sydney, so getting to work, whether it’s in Parramatta or the city, is a breeze.”

-Compared to surrounding suburbs like Parramatta, Chatswood and Surry Hills, Sydney Olympic Park is a more affordable option for buyers wanting to get into the unit market.
+Compared to other connecting suburbs like Parramatta, Chatswood, and Surry Hills, Sydney Olympic Park is a more affordable for buyers wanting to get into the unit market.

-While Edwards was initially attracted to the suburb to be close to the Easter Show, he also liked its affordability.
-He says he now plans to stay for a very long time because there is “no beating listening to concerts from his balcony for free” and being within walking distance of ENGIE Stadium to support his AFL team, the GWS Giants.
+Whilst Matt Edwards was initially pulled into the suburb to be close to the Easter Show he also liked its affordability.
+He says he now plans to stay for a very long time because there is “no beating listening to concerts from his balcony for free” and being within walking distance to ENGIE Stadium to support his favourite team, the GWS Giants.

 While proximity to concerts and AFL games is a plus, Edwards says living in Sydney Olympic Park also means living in history and being part of a growing community.

-“What I like about the community here, and what it does bring, is not a lot of people can say they know their neighbours in an apartment building, but I’m really lucky, having lived here for a few years now, getting to know my fellow residents [and] the cafe and restaurant owners.”
+“What I like about the community here, and what it does bring, is not a lot of people can say they know their neighbours in an apartment building, but I’m really lucky, having lived here for a few years now, getting to know my fellow residents in the building, but actually also the cafe owners, the restaurant owners.”

 Edwards is a prominent community member and hosts trivia in one of the local cafes.

-One of those, Abattoir Blues, has been running for nearly nine years and owner Andrew Ellis says he couldn’t have imagined a better location.
+Abattoir Blues, a local cafe, has been running for nearly nine years and owner, Andrew Ellis, says he couldn’t have imagined a better location.

 “There’s a 2030 Master Plan for the suburb that really drew me here,” he says.
 “I was quite sceptical at first given the history of some overseas Olympic sites that have struggled post-games.”